Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

 > **Important:** Avoid bending the tubing while routing to prevent kinks or blockages.

-1. Reattach the X-axis drag chain onto the new pickup.
+1. Reattach the X-axis drag chain onto the new bracket.

 **Insert Picture** Need a render of closing the clips on the drag chain.
-The picture below is simply reattaching the x-axis drag chain to the new triangle mounting bracket.
+The picture below is simply reattaching the x-axis drag chain to the new Z-plus drag chain bracket.

 ![](/_images/_atc/_atc_assembly/temp/atc_assembly_spin_reconnect.jpg)